Skip to content

 Get up and running with the SendAPI platform in under 5 minutes.

-By the end of this guide, you will have created a SendAPI account, obtained an API key, and successfully dispatched your first message.
+By the end of this guide, you will have created a SendAPI account, verified your email, obtained an API key, and successfully dispatched your first message.

 1. Create your account